Kiron-Ang/vcf-msp/README.md

-# vcf-msp
+# vcf-msp-fb

-This repository contains Python/R/C++ code for working with VCF and MSP files.
+This repository contains Python/R/C++ code for working with VCF, MSP, and FB files.
 It is used and maintained by the Reynolds Lab at Baylor University.

 ## What the project does

 There are two scripts available for use:

-- ``main.py``: Various functions for working with VCF and MSP files in Python
+- ``main.py``: Various functions for working with VCF, MSP, and FB files in Python
   - Run ``main.py`` by using the command line: ``python main.py [path_to_VCF_file] [path_to_MSP_file]``
   - Make sure to edit main.py first to use the function that you want!
   - ``replace_dot_using_ancestry(vcf_path, msp_path, ancestry_in_msp)`` will replace individuals' information in a VCF file with a "." if the ancestry for that individual in the corresponding MSP file does not match ``ancestry_in_msp``